ccmbioinfo/stager/docs/vscode.md

 Explanation:

--   Debugpy extension is already added to `requirements-dev.txt` and `requirements-dev.in`.
+-   Debugpy extension is already added in `requirements-dev.txt` and `requirements-dev.in`.
 -   `app_debug` is a service added in `docker-compose.yaml`.
 By using profile, this service is only started when it is targeted.